pingcap/docs-cn/dm/dm-task-configuration-guide.md

 ## Other configurations

 The following is an overall task configuration example of this document.
 The complete task configuration template can be found in [DM task configuration file full introduction](/dm/task-configuration-file-full.md).
-For the usage and configuration of other configuration items, refer to [Features of Data Migration](/dm/dm-key-features.md).

 ```yaml
 ---